[…] For more Christmas destinations visit Quebec City at Christmas- The Ultimate Planning Guide […]

 Christmas food market

 This is always our very first stop during our week in Quebec City.
-This market on the Old Port is just beyond the walled city and at Christmas time becomes a food market with Christmas specialties from around the province of Quebec.
-Our favorites include: maple syrup (prices here are very good), maple candies, and maple butter (we love maple).
+This market on the Old Port (the market has moved just outside the old city and is now bigger and better maintained.) is just beyond the walled city and, at Christmas time, becomes a food market with Christmas specialties from around the province of Quebec.
+Our favorites include maple syrup (prices here are very good), maple candies, and maple butter (we love maple).

 The smoked fish counter, where we buy pounds of different smoked fish, is another favorite with our family.
-The sausage stall where strange and interesting varieties of meats are sold is another must visit.
+The sausage stall, where strange and exciting varieties of meats are sold, is another must-visit.

 Take the Ferry to Levis